argoproject/Argo/docs/developers/constants.rst

 .. php:const:: SHOW_STICKY_NAV

+	**DEPRECATED** in Largo version 0.5.4.
+Conditional logic based on this constant should remove the conditional logic, and make sure that the HTML stucture is similar to that of `partials/nav_sticky.php <https://github.com/INN/Largo/blob/master/partials/nav-sticky.php>`_.
+The element ``#sticky-nav-holder`` will be shown or hidden by `navigation.js <https://github.com/INN/Largo/blob/master/js/navigation.js>`_.

-	The sticky nav appears on the homepage and all internal pages, and on mobile devices, governed by ``SHOW_STICKY_NAV``. ``SHOW_STICKY_NAV`` my be defined to be true or false, but the easiest way to set it is to check "Show the Sticky Nav" in the Theme Options section of Largo.
+	The sticky nav used to appear on the homepage and all internal pages, and on mobile devices, governed by ``SHOW_STICKY_NAV``. ``SHOW_STICKY_NAV`` may be defined to be true or false.

 .. php:const:: SHOW_MAIN_NAV